Advertising

 Rafael Shinzo

-My name is Rafael Alves, known as Rafael Shinzo.
-I created AnimeNew in 2009 with the mission of providing coverage of anime, manga, and games straight from the...
+My name is Rafael Alves, known as Shinzo.
+I created the AnimeNew website in 2009 to offer news about anime, manga, and games directly from Japan.

-A production that lost its essence
+A production that has lost its essence

-Finally, follow AnimeNew on our official WhatsApp .
+Finally, follow AnimeNew on our official WhatsApp.